ggreer/geoff.greer.fm/_posts/2016-02-10-on-learning-c-part-4-so-what-should-i-read.md

 categories:
 - Computers
 - Learning C
+excerpt: C is special to me, as it was my first real programming language.
 ---

 {% include on_learning_c.md number=4 %}

 ## Why should I believe you?

 When it comes to C, I am quite proficient.
-I've been professionally employed to write C. I created [a somewhat popular open source project in C](/ag/).
-I have extensive experience profiling a C programs[^1][^2], optimizing them[^3][^4], and making them multithreaded[^5].
-I've also contributed to other open source C projects.
+I've been employed professionally to write C. I created [a somewhat popular open source project in C](/ag/).
+I have extensive experience profiling C programs[^1][^2], optimizing them[^3][^4], and making them multithreaded[^5].
+I've contributed to other open source C projects.
+If I'm not qualified to speak on this topic, then very few people are.

 ### How I Learned C